knpuniversity/php-beginner-series/knpu/arrays2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While we're on the topic, can we also add more items to an indexed array
 after it's been created?
-Following what we did wit the associative array,
+Following what we did with the associative array,
 we could guess that it might look something like this:

 .. code-block:: html+php